 It is usually possible to add some OpenMP support to the Apple clang compilers: see https://mac.r-project.org/openmp/.
-Note that that approach is somewhat fragile as it needs a libomp.dylib library matching the version of the compiler used-and for example at the time of writing none was offered for the current compilers in Xcode CLT 14.3 nor 15.
+Note that that approach is somewhat fragile as it needs a libomp.dylib library matching the version of the compiler used.